fnproject/tutorials/ContainerAsFunction/README.md

 Fn function.
 Although Fn functions are packaged as Docker images, when developing functions using the Fn CLI developers are not directly exposed to the underlying Docker platform.
-Docker isn't hidden (you can see Docker build output and image names and tags in routes), but you aren't required to be very Docker-savvy to develop functions with Fn.
+Docker isn't hidden (you can see Docker build output and image names and tags), but you aren't required to be very Docker-savvy to develop functions with Fn.
 However, sometimes you need to handle advanced use cases and must take complete control of the creation of the function image.
 Fortunately